 Field Name – Enter the subject area for your parent’s degree.

 Year Degree Received – Enter the 4-digit format for the year the degree was awarded.

-Siblings – Select an answer from the drop-down list.
-You can include full and/or half siblings in your answer as well as children of a step-parent who are part of your extended family.
+Siblings – You can include full and/or half siblings in your answer as well as children of a step-parent who are part of your extended family.
 When you specify the number, you’ll be given an opportunity to provide more information about each sibling, his or her relationship to you, birth date and the highest educational level attained by your sibling.
-(This follows a format similar to that asked about parents and guardians.)
+To add additional siblings, click the Add Another Sibling button.